|

 by the Diefenbaker administration also ensures the archives and

+research functions of the facility are kept humming along.
 From a museum standpoint, however, what's most likely to capture

 a visitor's interest are the replications of the historic prime